Columbia County, Arkansas

 Columbia County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 22,801.
 The county seat is Magnolia.
 The county was formed on December 17, 1852, and was named for Christopher Columbus.
 The Magnolia, AR Micropolitan Statistical Area includes all of Columbia County.

+Columbia County is home to Southern Arkansas University, which dominates the economic and cultural landscape of the county.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 767 sqmi, of which 766 sqmi is land and 0.7 sqmi (0.1%) is water.
 Columbia County is in South Arkansas.
-Columbia County, along with Union County, is home to the largest Bromine reserve in the United States.
+Columbia County, along with Union County, is home to the largest bromine reserve in the United States.

 Dorcheat Bayou flows through Columbia County from its origin in Nevada County southward into Webster Parish, Louisiana, before emptying into Lake Bistineau.